omarryhan/aiogoogle/docs/index.rst

     "Retrieves a list of URLs shortened by a user."

-**Cool, now let's see what are the optional parameters that this method takes**
+Cool, now let's see the optional parameters that this method accepts

 .. code-block:: python3